simpleledger/conceptual-specification-obsolete/README.md

 | chain=   | 636861696e3d    |     6      |
 | type=    | 747970653d      |     5      |
 | level=   | 6c6576656c3d    |     6      |

-### Rules WIP
-1) After satisfying a validation service's join requirements for tracking and validating your address's ledger you should have a message received from that validation service to confirm your address is actively being validated by the service.
-This is an optional step, but without joining a validation service your address will not be actively validated for errors and discrepancies.
-2) Your address must have a message to self with the protocol message of "LEDGER", where everything afterwards would be part of the ledger parsing